howanghk/homebridge-ewelink/README.md

 ## Why max?

 This is a fork of [homebridge-ewelink](https://github.com/gbro115/homebridge-ewelink), which is not being actively updated.
-There is another package named [homebridge-ewelin-plus](https://www.npmjs.com/package/homebridge-ewelink-plus) which is not updated for 6 months at the time of writing.
+There is another package named [homebridge-ewelin-plus](https://www.npmjs.com/package/homebridge-ewelink-plus) which has not been updated for 6 months at the time of writing.
 The name is inspired by Apple's naming convention.

-This fork have the following notable changes / improvements:
+This fork has the following notable changes / improvements:

-* Support login with phone number / email and password, which save your time from obtaining the authentication token with Charles once in a while.
+* Supports login with phone number / email and password, which saves time from obtaining the authentication token with Charles once in a while.
-* Support sending heartbeat on the WebSocket connection, which greatly reduce the interval of reconnects, hence better stability.
+* Supports sending heartbeats on the WebSocket connection, which greatly reduces the interval of reconnections, hence better stability.
-* Support obtaining the correct API / WebSocket API host automatically, so you don't need to obtain these information with Charles.
+* Supports obtaining the correct API / WebSocket API host automatically, so you don't need to obtain this with Charles.
-* Support for groups to simulate accessory.
-Currrently only blind (WindowCovering) is supported.
+* Supports groups to simulate accessories.
+Currently only 'blind' (WindowCovering) is supported.

 ## Shortcomings